The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Discussion

-The absence of significant interactional effects between visualisation literacy and the intervention conditions is consistent with \citeauthor{shao2024data}'s findings \citep{shao2024data}.
-This indicates that visualisation literacy might not be as crucial as previously believed in determining the effectiveness of supportive methods \cite{Pozdniakov2023how}.
-Nevertheless, visualisation literacy remains an important factor affecting the effectiveness of comprehending data visualisations once the support is removed.
-This discovery paves the way for more in-depth investigations into the complex relationship between supportive methods and visualisation literacy, promoting a more comprehensive understanding of how visualisation literacy aids in users' comprehension of data visualisation.
-Additionally, these results suggest the need for further research into other individual differences, such as cognitive load or domain-specific knowledge, that might impact the effectiveness of these supportive methods.
+The lack of significant interactional effects between visualisation literacy and intervention conditions aligns with \citet{shao2024data}'s findings, suggesting that visualisation literacy may not be as pivotal as previously thought in determining the effectiveness of supportive interventions \citep{pozdniakov2023teachers}.
+Nevertheless, it remains a crucial factor once external support is removed, paving the way for more nuanced investigations into how visualisation literacy interacts with supportive tools to aid comprehension.
+Further research should also consider other individual differences, like cognitive load or domain-specific expertise, that might impact the effectiveness of these educational interventions.